top of page

 One Love Kitchen made sure anyone who needed a hot meal and a place to belong could find one.
 In doing so, it showed what's possible when people from all walks of life pull up a chair together.

 For Mon, the connection was impossible to ignore.
 The volunteers feeding neighbors were artists.
 The neighbors showing up were the same community she'd always wanted to reach.
-With this revelation, One Village was born.
+What started as a camp stove on the side of the road became a vision for what community could really look like.

 bottom of page